bhaveshneekhra/synthpop/README.md

         pip3 install git+https://github.com/bhaveshneekhra/synthpoppp/

-2. The following command is used to generate the synthpop for the city (the source files should be provided- see point 2 for the description):
+2. The following command is used to generate the synthpop for the city (the source files should be provided- see the next point for the description):

         python3 generate.py